Photo: Via source (attribution on file page)

 Knoxville, TN

 The Baker-Peters House on Kingston Pike west of downtown Knoxville was built in 1840 by Dr. James Harvey Baker.
-The house was used as a field hospital for Confederate wounded during the Civil War; Dr. Baker was shot through a bedroom door by Union soldiers in 1864, and his son Abner was lynched by a mob in 1865.
+Dr. Baker was shot through an upstairs bedroom door by Union soldiers during an 1863 raid on Knoxville (a roadside marker dates the killing to 1864 and ties it to the treatment of Confederate wounded, but no field-hospital use is documented), and his son Abner was hanged by a mob in 1865 after he killed a man named William Hall.
 The building is a Tennessee Historical Commission-recognized site and operates today as Finn's Restaurant and Tavern.

 $$$ All Ages in dining room; 21+ in lounge after evening hours Family: Moderate